jeeberhardt/unrolr/README.md

 * -i/--interval: interval (default: 1)
 * -o/--output: output directory (default: .)

 3 .
-Run SPE algorithm with all the conformations
+And finally, after finding the optimal rc and cycle values you can run the SPE algorithm at its full potential with all the conformations.
 ```bash
 python spe.py -d dihedral_angles.h5 -c 10000 -r 0.27
 ```